pismute/gulp-makdoc/README.md

 ## Model

-Makdoc don't use such [YAML front matter][front-matter]. so we can write with any editor and format. you can write your documents in a editor like `vim` or `emacs`, And then build them using Makdoc to push on your website , or then print them to your printer or pdf file using your own tool like [Haroopad][] without touch.
+Makdoc do not use such [YAML front matter][front-matter]. so we can write with any editor and format. you can write your documents in an editor like `vim` or `emacs`, And then build them using Makdoc to push on your website , or then print them to your printer or pdf file using your own tool like [Haroopad][] without touch.

 [front-matter]: http://jekyllrb.com/docs/frontmatter/
 [Haroopad]: http://pad.haroopress.com/